 Expires: 2 years

 Description: Used by Google Universal Analytics.
 Each unique browser that visits a page on the site is provided with a unique ID via this cookie.
 In this way, subsequent visits to the website via the same browser are recorded as belonging to the same (unique) visitor.
 Thus, if a person interacted with the website using different browsers, the Analytics reports would track this activity under two unique visitors.
 Similarly, if the same browser were used by two different visitors, but with a separate computer account for each, the activity would be recorded under two unique visitor IDs.
-On the other hand, if the browser happens to be used by two different people sharing the same computer account, one unique visitor ID is recorded, even though two unique individuals accessed
+On the other hand, if the browser happens to be used by two different people sharing the same computer account, one unique visitor ID is recorded, even though two unique individuals accessed the site.

 Cookie name: __gid